Our Passion

 Executive Vice President and Chief of Staff

-As NYCEDC’s Chief of Staff, Jennifer Montalvo serves as chief strategist to the President & CEO, and oversees the management of the President’s Office and External Affairs division to help advance NYCEDC's agenda and move critical projects forward.
-Since Joining NYCEDC in 2019, she has served as Senior Vice President and Vice President of the Government and Community Relations department, where she managed short- and long-term government and community affairs initiatives that strengthened and built external relationships, public engagement, and community support for the full spectrum of NYCEDC’s work.
-She led the team and their inclusive community outreach for all NYCEDC’s legislative affairs, citywide transportation and industry initiatives, and projects moving through the land use and public approval processes.
+As NYCEDC’s Chief of Staff, Jennifer Montalvo serves as the chief strategist to the President & CEO, overseeing the management of the President’s Office, External Affairs, and the Community Impact & Diversity divisions.
+In this capacity, she helps advance NYCEDC's agenda and propels critical projects forward.
+Since joining NYCEDC in 2019, Jennifer has held roles as Senior Vice President and Vice President of the Government and Community Relations department.
+In these positions, she managed government and community affairs initiatives, strengthening external relationships, public engagement, and community support for NYCEDC’s wide-ranging projects.
+She led inclusive community outreach and strategy for NYCEDC’s legislative agenda, citywide transportation and industry initiatives, and projects requiring land use and public approval.

 Elizabeth T. Arnaiz, AIA